Research Assistant in Drosophila Cell Biology (Fixed Term)

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-The position is full time and available immediately.
+The post is available immediately.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.